FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 #### Perform a ping

-Use the CFTPING in the target.INSTALL library to ping your Transfer CFT{{< TransferCFT/componentshortname  >}}.
+Use the CFTPING in the target.INSTALL library to ping your {{< TransferCFT/axwayvariablesComponentShortName  >}}.

 #### Check the Transfer CFT Copilot server status